 This is your chance to find out what you need to know to make an informed decision about your future.
 It is important that you get a feel for whether we are the right place for you.

-We try to make a decision within five working days of your interview.
-However, we want everyone to have a fair chance, so popular courses can take longer.
+We aim to make a decision on your application as soon as possible.
 Once we have made our decision, we’ll update you via UCAS, the Applicant Portal and via email.

 You'll need to fulfil some conditions before starting your studies, like achieving certain grades or providing further evidence of your qualifications.